What Is a Balance Transfer Credit Card?

 Any credit card that offers an introductory balance transfer APR can be considered a balance transfer credit card.
 The best balance transfer credit cards are typically ones with longer 0% balance transfer APR periods, usually lasting 15 to 21 months.

-The information related to the Discover it® Secured Credit Card, Navy Federal Platinum Credit Card, Discover it® Balance Transfer, U.S. Bank Business Platinum Card, Discover it® Cash Back and Wells Fargo Active Cash® Card has been collected by LendingTree and has not been reviewed or provided by the issuer of this card prior to publication.
+The information related to the Navy Federal Platinum Credit Card, Discover it® Balance Transfer and U.S. Bank Business Platinum Card has been independently collected by LendingTree and has not been reviewed or provided by the issuer of this card prior to publication.
 Terms apply.

 The content above is not provided by any issuer.
 Any opinions expressed are those of LendingTree alone and have not been reviewed, approved, or otherwise endorsed by any issuer.
 The offers and/or promotions mentioned above may have changed, expired, or are no longer available.
 Check the issuer's website for more details.